Meet Zee

 Birthday: November 6, 2022

-Dislikes: Waiting for food.
-She is still nervous of unfamiliar noises or sudden movements
+Dislikes: She is still nervous of unfamiliar noises or sudden movements.
+Zee prefers not to be picked up or carried.

 An ideal home would have: A very patient family who is willing to accept her quirks and help her to build confidence.